-We have added some new shunga scrolls to our gallery under which the piece below (will be added later this week).
+We have added some new shunga scrolls to our gallery under which the piece below.
 It’s from the 1840s and painted in sumi-e (lit. ‘black ink paintings’) by the Osaka school master Suzuki Hyakunen (1825-1891)*.
 It consists of twelve shadow/silhouette paintings, with incredible detail and executed by a true master of the brush technique, featuring intimate encounters in dreamy compositions.

 The style of the paintings are similar to the famous Album of Flowers and Moon (Kagetsujo) that was issued in 1836.
 That woodblock album was devised by the poet and calligrapher Kama no Suetaka (1752-1842)** and was one of the few notable erotic albums from the Edo period not created by ukiyo-e artists.

 Click HERE for other articles on other beautiful erotic scrolls and paintings…!!!

 *Suzuki Hyakunen was born and raised in Kyoto, where his father, an astronomer, trained him in drawing astronomical diagrams.
 He is described in the literature as a student of Edo artist Onishi Chinnen, who studied under Maryama Okyo.
 Although Hyakunen’s style can be placed in the Maryama tradition, it was already comprehensive in his early career, ranging from Shijo to Kanostyles.
 He was an avid follower of the Southern School of Chinese painting (“literati painting”) and its influence can be discerned in a lot of his paintings.